By Mark T. Fleming, MD

 - Ashkenazi Jewish ancestry with a history of prostate cancer, pancreatic cancer, breast cancer or ovarian cancer

 With a referral, insurance generally covers the cost of genetic screenings.
-Typical turnaround time is two to four weeks.
+The typical turnaround time is two to four weeks.

 Now that genetic testing has become a life-saving tool for women with a history of breast and ovarian cancers, I am excited that the future could be equally promising for men.